 Roy Tzohar specializes in the history of philosophy with a focus on Buddhist and Brahmanical philosophical traditions in India.
-He is currently a tenured faculty in the East Asian Studies Department at Tel Aviv University.
+He is a currently an associate professor in the East and South Asian Studies Department at Tel Aviv University.

 He holds a Ph.D. (with distinction) from the Religion Department at Columbia University (New York, 2011), and an M.A. in philosophy (summa cum laude) from Tel Aviv University’s Interdisciplinary Program for Outstanding Students (Tel Aviv, 2004).

 His past project, dealing with Buddhist notions of intersubjectivity, was a recipient of the Marie Curie Grant from the European Union CORDIS.